f5devcentral/f5-automation-labs/docs/class1/module3/lab1.rst

    |postman-runner-button|

 #.
 Select the ``F5 Programmability: Class 1`` Collection then the
-   ``Lab 3.1 - iWorkflow Onboarding`` folder.
+   ``Lab 3.1 - Ansible Tower Onboarding`` folder.
 Next, be sure the environment is set to ``F5 Programmability: Class 1``:

    |lab-1-1|

 #.
-Click the :guilabel:`Run Lab 3.1 - iWor...` button
+Click the :guilabel:`Run Lab 3.1 - Ansib...` button.

 #.
 The results window will now populate.
 You will see each request in the
    folder is sent and it's associated test results are displayed on the screen.
-   Onboarding iWorkflow can take a few minutes.
+   Onboarding Ansible Tower will take about a minute.
 You can follow the progress by scrolling down the results window.

 #.
 Once the :guilabel:`Run Summary` button appears the folder has finished
    running.
-You should have 0 failures and the last item in the request list should be named ``Install App Services Template on iWorkflow``
+You should have 0 failures and the last item in the request list should be named ``Step 6: Permissions (Pool Member Del Ops)``.

    |lab-1-2|

 #.
-At this point you can log into iWorkflow using Chrome at
+At this point you can log into Ansible Tower using Chrome at
    ``https://10.1.1.12`` and ``admin/admin`` credentials.
-Click
-   :guilabel:`Clouds and Services` at the top of the window:
+Browse the main UI tabs to see the different topics covered at the top of this lab (Projects, Inventories, Templates, etc).

    |lab-1-3|

 #.
-Browse the various panes to see what was created:
+Select the **Settings Icon** in the top right corner to view the **RBAC**
+   items that were created such as Orginization, Teams, Users, and Credentials.

    |lab-1-4|